6 Best Portfolio Management Software Tools for Investors

 An investor with a $20,000 account will pay an annual 0.25% or $50.00 for the investment portfolio management fee.
 SigFig will tracks all of your investment accounts, regardless of where they are held.

 Similar to SigFig and Personal Capital, FutureAdvisor offers a free personal investment analysis.
 You can receive personalized recommendations for your portfolio indefinitely.
 You have the option to follow the FutureAdvisor investment management recommendations or not.
+The investment analysis and advice is free forever.

 After a 3 month free trial, the investment management fee is 0.50% of AUM.
 As with all funds, there are also low underlying ETF management charges.